 The Graduation Era took Kanye from Mainstream Rapper to Fully-Fledged Rockstar

 50 Cent deserves his money back.
 When he and Kanye had their 2007 sales battle, 50 seemed to be under the impression he was going up against a peer.
-In truth, Kanye West was no longer just a rapper or just a producer.
-Kanye used The College Dropout to launch himself as a rapper, Late Registration to become the most valuable and vital voice in hip-hop production, and then Graduation to transcend any label applied to him by touching the stratosphere of pop culture.
+In truth, Kanye West was no longer just a producer or just a rapper.
+Kanye used The College Dropout to launch himself as a rapper, Late Registration to become the most vital voice in hip-hop production, and then Graduation to transcend any label applied to him by touching the stratosphere of pop culture.
 Yeezy was quickly becoming a near-deity in a space entirely separate from the realm 50 Cent still felt he could dominate.

 Rockstars not only put numbers on the board, they swagger: staggering from one extreme to the next, chasing peaks and crescendos with no concern for rules or structure.
 Kanye attacked Graduation with a pop-infused vigour and a maximal sound that relied on his sturdy base of sample-based production, but built a stratospheric soundscape on top.